How to market your niche business online

 You may have chosen a niche market, but you may find another underserved community as you go along.
 Be ready to tap into that opportunity if it comes up, and, if the opportunity is even better than what you have, be ready to pivot.
 Seven percent of startups fail because they fail to pivot.
 Don’t abandon your existing customers, if possible, but don’t ignore opportunity either.
 Many other companies started out doing something else: Avon was originally a book seller, Hasbro starting out by selling textile remnants.
 You never know where the road will take you.

 User-generated content is content that’s posted by people who use your products or services.
 Sure you can have celebrities or influencers help market your product, but some of your strongest marketers are your own customers.
-Consumers are twice as likely to share UGC with friends and family, and because niche products tend to be unique or unusual, other people interested in that product are more likely to share with their followers – many of whom are also interested in the same niche.
+Consumers are more likely to share UGC with friends and family, and because niche products tend to be unique or unusual, other people interested in that product are more likely to share with their followers – many of whom are also interested in the same niche.
 It’s fast and free promotion by people who are loyal to your business.
 Welcome it.

 Podcasts and webinars, among other tactics, are ways to connect with your audience and show your expertise in your niche.
 People who trust what you have to say and see you as a thought leader are more likely to buy from you.
 Don’t do the hard sell, just get your brand out there.
 Sometimes something as simple as speaking at a conference can raise your visibility and pique people’s interest.